 A quick note on RTF Drones

-A common question I often hear is “Why would I want to build my own drone with so many great RTF (ready to fly) options out there?”
+A common question I often hear is “Why would I want to build my own drone with so many great RTF (ready to fly) and BNF (bind n fly) options out there?”

-Many people have seen products such as the Eachine Wizard and the Diatone GT2 which are certainly great drones for the price you pay.
+Many people have seen products such as the iFlight Nazgul and the Emax Hawk which are certainly great drones for the price you pay.
 The problem is that in this hobby you are going to crash and when I say crash I mean a lot!
 Typically in a session I crash about ten times and find myself often having to fix my drone in order to get back in the air.

 Infographic representing main quad part's you will need to build fpv drone.
 We'll go through every single part and explain it's main functions.
 Click the image to zoom in!